lakwarus/ballerina-camel-restful-service/README.md

 * Using Do Try block
 * Using OnException block

+The OnException applies to all the routes.
+I have defined OnException block as a separate block from the routes.

 The complete main() application class let's look at how can add the camel route.
 We can also define Camel Route in a separate class with @Component annotation.